alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 * **NegativeTransactionsStreamARN**:  the second output Kinesis Stream
 * **KinesisAnalyticsIAMRoleARN**: the IAM Role required for Kinesis Analytics to read from and write into the three Kinesis Streams

-You can find these values with this command:
+You can find these values by running the following serverless command:

 ```
 $ sls info --verbose
 ```

-You should take note of these ARNs and use them in the following commands.
+You should take note of these ARNs and use them in the following commands (ideally it shouldn't be a manual process, but this was just a 4h side project).

 ### How to Create the Kinesis Analytics Application